 On 19 December 2014, amendments of the ECL were enacted.
 Many significant changes were made to the ECL, with the Balkan Roaming Regulation being one of the most important changes made in line with EU Roaming III regulation.
 The glide path for roaming prices reduction finished on 1 July 2017.
-Additional roaming regulation was proposed, with the final goal roaming prices among the Western Balkan countries to be on the same level as the domestic ones, starting from July 2021 (RLAH model - Roam Like a Home).
+In 2019, regulatory bodies of the West Balkan countries (WB6) (North Macedonia, Montenegro, Serbia, Bosnia, Albania, Kosovo) introduced a roaming regulation, starting with RLAH+ (Roam Like At Home) surcharge model from 1 July 2019 until 30 June 2021.
+From 1 July 2021, the RLAH- model regulation shall be in place.
+With this regulation, the international termination rates between the WB6 countries were also decreased.

-Both mobile operators on the market, the Company and one.Vip are designated as operators with Significant Market Power (SMP) status on the relevant wholesale market "Access and call origination on public mobile networks".
-The Agency imposed same regulatory remedies for both operators:
+Both mobile operators on the market, the Company and A1 Macedonia are designated as operators with a Significant Market Power (SMP) status on the relevant wholesale market "Access and call origination on public mobile networks".
+The Agency imposed the same regulatory remedies for both operators:

-- mobile access obligation for all MVNO hybrid types (including Reseller) - cost based price for Full MVNO - retail minus (-35%) for the Reseller - obligation for access to MMS services and mobile data based on technology neutrality.
+- mobile access obligation for all MVNO hybrid types (including Reseller), - cost based price for Full MVNO, - retail minus (-35%) for the Reseller, - obligation for access to MMS services and mobile data based on technology neutrality.

-An MVNO, Lyca Mobile hosted on one.Vip network entered the Macedonian market and started retail operations in July 2016 under regulated wholesale conditions.
+An MVNO, Lyca Mobile hosted on the A1 Macedonia network entered the Macedonian market and started retail operations in July 2016 under regulated wholesale conditions.

-The cable operator Telekabel, who on the market is already present by offering fixed services (voice, broadband and TV), from January 2019 started operating as MVNO hosted on Telekom mobile network under regulated wholesale conditions.
+The cable operator Telekabel, which on the market is already present by offering fixed services (voice, broadband and TV), as of January 2019 started operating as an MVNO hosted on Company's mobile network under regulated wholesale conditions.

-Both operators, the Company and one.Vip are designated as operators with SMP status on the relevant wholesale market "Wholesale call termination on public mobile networks".
-The current termination rates are symmetrical for the Company and one.Vip, but as of May 2018, Lyca Mobile has high asymmetry.
+Both operators, the Company and A1 Macedonia are designated as operators with an SMP status on the relevant wholesale market "Wholesale call termination on public mobile networks".
+The current termination rates are symmetrical for the Company and A1 Macedonia, but as of May 2018, Lyca Mobile has high asymmetry.

-The Agency made new market analysis in mid-2018 for "Wholesale SMS termination in public mobile networks" and deregulated Telekom and one.Vip, which were SMP operators on this market, and removed all obligations for both operators.
+The Agency made a new market analysis in mid-2018 for "Wholesale SMS termination in public mobile networks" and deregulated Telekom and A1 Macedonia, which were SMP operators on this market, and removed all obligations for both operators.